Olive Byrne: Wonder Woman

 Both Byrne and Elizabeth "embodied the feminism of the day".
 As reported by Jill Lepore in the 2014 book The Secret History of Wonder Woman, Byrne has been credited by some as being Marston's inspiration for the physical appearance of his iconic character, Wonder Woman.
 Marston himself only remarked that a pair of bracelets that Byrne frequently wore inspired the ones that became an important feature of the comic book heroine.

 In film

 Byrne's life is depicted in Professor Marston and the Wonder Women, a 2017 biographical drama which tells the director's fictionalised view of her life and that of her family, especially of the relationship she had with her intimate life partners William Moulton Marston and his wife Elizabeth Holloway Marston.
-The film also relates the influence her person has had on the creation of the iconic Amazonian heroine Wonder Woman.
+The film also relates the influence she had on the creation of the iconic Amazonian heroine Wonder Woman.
 Byrne is portrayed in the film by Australian actress Bella Heathcote.